 Kim Hefner, the owner of Wild and Found Photography, is a Colorado-based couples photographer who specializes in elopements, micro weddings, and commitment ceremonies.

 There are compelling reasons modern couples opt for commitment ceremonies instead of legally recognized marriages.
 First, in many countries around the world same-sex marriage is still not a legal option.
-"In fact, as of today, only 29 countries have legalized same-sex marriage," reveals Hefner.
+As of today, only 33 countries have legalized same-sex marriage, explains Hefner.

 "Another big reason that couples have commitment ceremonies is that the legal part of getting married interferes with what they want to do on the day they commit their lives to each other," she shares.
 For example, some states require you to have an officiant or witness at your wedding.
 If you just want it to be the two of you, a commitment ceremony is a better option.
 Other couples can't get their marriage license in time or they don't want to be legally bound together for tax purposes.